ckeditor/ckeditor5/docs/updating/migration-to-34.md

 ### Changed mechanism for setting and clearing the editor read-only mode

-With this update, the previously editable {@link module:core/editor/editor~Editor#isReadOnly `editor.isReadOnly`} become a getter, manual setting `editor.isReadOnly` is no longer permitted.
+With this update, {@link module:core/editor/editor~Editor#isReadOnly `editor.isReadOnly`} becomes a read-only property.
+Setting it manually is no longer permitted and will result in an error.

-Changing the editor mode it now possible only via the lock mechanism, and thanks to that, various features that set the read-only mode will not conflict with themselves and will not have to know about each other.
+Changing the editor mode it now possible only via dedicated methods that introduce a lock mechanism.
+Thanks to that, various features that set the read-only mode will not collide and will not have to know about each other.
+Basically, the editor will become editable again only if all features (that earlier set it to read-only) will allow for that.

-The lock mechanism makes the editor read-only if there is at least one feature lock, otherwise it makes the editing allowed.
+The new methods on the `Editor` class are {@link module:core/editor/editor~Editor#enableReadOnlyMode `editor.enableReadOnlyMode( lockId )`}  and {@link module:core/editor/editor~Editor#disableReadOnlyMode `editor.disableReadOnlyMode( lockId )`}, which respectively enable and disable the read-only mode.

- The new methods on the `Editor` are called {@link module:core/editor/editor~Editor#enableReadOnlyMode `editor.enableReadOnlyMode( featureLockId )`}  and {@link module:core/editor/editor~Editor#clearReadOnlyMode `editor.clearReadOnlyMode( featureLockId )`}, which respectively set and clear the read-only lock on the editor.
+The lock mechanism makes the editor read-only if there is at least one lock.
+If all locks are removed, the content becomes editable again.
+Because each feature is responsible only for setting and removing its own lock, the features do not conflict each other.
+Earlier, such issues could result in the editor content being editable when it shouldn't.

 	```js
 	// ❌ Old usage: